 And just as a W-3 is the transmittal for W-2s, there’s IRS Form 1094-C that’s the transmittal for Form 1095-Cs to the IRS.

 There’s no IRS grace for not filing the ACA forms:

 - If you’ve been offering coverage all along that now also has the ACA stamp of approval, you’ve still got to produce Form 1095-C for employees and file Form 1094-C for the IRS.

 - If your ACA strategy is to “pay” – accept what’s called the IRS sledgehammer penalty for choosing not to offered the required health coverage – you’ve still got to produce Form 1095-C for employees and file Form 1094-C for the IRS.

 With respect to the ACA forms, there’s IRS grace if you follow through with the mandated submissions (“a good faith effort”) and happen to have filing errors.

-*subject to change for each filing year
+*Penalty amounts are subject to change for each filing year